 Climate Change Data and Indicators

-The Capital Regional District (CRD) engaged the Pacific Climate Impacts Consortium to undertake an analysis of projected changes in temperature, precipitation, and indices of extremes due to climate change in the 2050s and the 2080s.
+The Capital Regional District (CRD) engaged the Pacific Climate Impacts Consortium to undertake an update to the Climate Projections for the Capital Region report, an analysis of projected changes in temperature, precipitation, and indices of extremes due to climate change in the 2050s and the 2080s.
 The report is intended to support decision making throughout the region and to help community partners better understand how their work may be affected by our changing climate.

-Cite this report as: Capital Regional District, 2017, "Climate Projections for the Capital Region," 59 pgs.
+Please cite this report as: Capital Regional District, 2024, "Climate Projections for the Capital Region," 71 pgs.

 Sea Level Rise